pingcap/docs/tidb-best-practices.md

 - You do not want to do sharding
 - The access mode has no obvious hotspot
 - Transactions, strong consistency, and disaster recovery are required
-- You hope to have real-time HTAP and reduce storage link
+- You hope to have real-time Hybrid Transaction/Analytical Processing (HTAP) analytics and reduce storage links